rsunderscore/rs_django/README.md

 5. python manage.py runserver pg 4
 	- python manage.py shell pg 105 - invoke a shell in app context
 5. starting folder layout

+todo
+1. get user to populate automatically in the form
+	1. do this by manually creating a text or hidden input in the template
+	1. set with javascript after page load?
+1. something else.

 <pre>
 projname
 /projname